 Impact performance after painting can be tested with a puncture test or a falling dart test.

 This test is used to measure resistance to cracking (flexibility) and adhesion of attached organic coatings on substrates of sheet metal or rubber-type materials.

 The penetration resistance is of special importance to architectural finishes.
-The ability to maintain a consistent appearance (color and gloss) on substrates with varying porosity can be checked by applying the paint over a coated and uncoated area of test chart.
+The ability to maintain a consistent appearance (colour and gloss) on substrates with varying porosity can be checked by applying the paint over a coated and uncoated area of the test chart.
 Thus, the penetration resistance is tested under extreme conditions.
-The penetration resistance is visually evaluated and can also be objectively evaluated by measuring color and gloss.
+The penetration resistance is visually evaluated and can also be objectively evaluated by measuring colour and gloss.